 What kinds of workouts focus on resistance training?

 When it comes to resistance training the options and types of exercises are endless.
 I’m a fan of Pilates and yoga.
 They’re both forms of resistance training with a specific focus.

 Looking for a whole-body type of resistance workout?

-You might try high-intensity interval training (HIIT), circuit training, TRX, stability work, functional group sessions – or – you can join my 28 program and get results in the comfort of your own home.
+You might try high-intensity interval training (HIIT), circuit training, TRX, stability work, functional group sessions – or – you can join my 28 online program and get results from the comfort of your own home.

 What kind of equipment is used with resistance training?

 Resistance training might include exercises that use equipment such as:

 - suspension straps,